The ROI of AI in Software Engineering

 Establish the baseline before deploying tools, not after.
 Capture PR cycle time, change failure rate, and deployment frequency for at least six to eight weeks before rollout.
 Without a pre-adoption baseline, the post-adoption numbers have nothing to compare against and ROI calculation requires estimation rather than measurement.
 The baseline takes no extra work if your delivery metrics are already being tracked.

-If you want to track the delivery metrics that feed into AI ROI measurement, Scrums.com connects to your GitHub, Jira, and CI/CD pipeline and surfaces PR cycle time, change failure rate, and deployment frequency in one place.
-To discuss your team's setup, start a conversation with our team.
+To track the delivery metrics this framework depends on, Scrums.com connects to your GitHub, Jira, and CI/CD pipeline and surfaces PR cycle time, change failure rate, and deployment frequency against benchmarks from 400+ engineering teams, so you can establish your baseline without building the tracking infrastructure from scratch.
+Whether you are planning an AI tooling rollout or assessing one already in place, start a conversation with our team.